Optimal scheduling of the next preventive maintenance activity for a wind farm: Numerical studies

 \subsection{A performance comparison with PMSPIC}

-Comparing the NextPM model with the PMSPIC model is not a straightforward exercise since the latter produces a maintenance plan for whole lifespan $[0,T]$ of the multi-component system in question.
-We partially overcome this difficulty by comparing the monthly costs for the {\it first} planned PM activity.
-The following three tables summarise our results for three values of the constant set-up cost $d$:\\
+In this case study, we compare the outputs of the NextPM model and the optimization model PMSPIC.
+A comparison of the NextPM model with the PMSPIC model is not a straightforward exercise, since the latter produces a maintenance plan for the whole lifespan $[0,T]$ of the multi-component system in question.
+To make a fair comparison, we characterize both approaches in terms of the time average maintenance costs.
+The following three tables summarise the results for three values of the constant mobilization cost $d$:

-We see that the main difference between NextPM and PMSPIC lies in the effectiveness of the algorithms reported in the rightmost columns.
-For example, if $d=10$, then the NextPM optimisation runs 10000 times faster than the PMSPIC optimisation.
+Tables 4-6 reveal that the next PM schedules produced by NextPM and PMSPIC are quite similar.
+The observed small differences in the maintenance costs do not imply that PMSPIC gives better solutions, since NextPM calculates the maintenance costs within a different modelling framework.
+The main advantage of NextPM compared to PMSPIC is in the computational speed.
+The effectiveness of the algorithms is reported in the two rightmost columns.
+The “Matlab” column gives the time it takes to generate the main parameters of the model.
+For the NextPM the number of parameters is much smaller, and they are $c_{s,t}^j$, $D_{s,t}^j$.
+The “AMPL” column gives the time it takes to solve the optimization model.
+For example, if $d= \$10000$, the NextPM optimization runs $10000$ times faster than the PMSPIC optimization.